All Episodes

 It's only four letters, right?

-B U S H. I think it's an important piece.
+I think it's an important piece.

 I don't think he's likely to get in the race, but there's a lot of people talking about it.

-What's interesting in that piece that he wrote today is he's basically saying the American dream is alive and well, that anybody can pull themselves up by their bootstraps, and that it's Washington rules, regulation, spending, and debt that are impeding the path to prosperity and the path to rising income levels in this country.
+What's interesting in that piece that he wrote today is he's basically saying the American dream is alive and well, that anybody can pull themselves up by their bootstraps, and that it's Washington rules, regulations, spending, and debt that are impeding the path to prosperity and the path to rising income levels in this country.

 This is why, folks, I don't ever make long-term political predictions.

-Where the conventional wisdom was if anybody ever with the name Bush runs for the White House again, it's dead.
+How long ago was it, and it wasn't that long ago, where the conventional wisdom was, if anybody ever with the name Bush runs for the White House again, it's dead.

 It's over with for the Republican Party.